Samick Sage Recurve Bow

 Does It Come With Everything To Go Shooting?

 Unless you brought a package that included them, you would also need to buy some arrows.
 The great thing about the Samick Sage is that you can generally use most types, unlike other beginner bows.
+Some reviewers went into detail about getting new sights, but I think the options that come with it are more than enough.
+(I did upgrade my sights on my recurve crossbow though!)

 The bow will also come unstrung, so you will want to get yourself a stringer as well.
 Other than these two items, you are good to go!